chapati/beam-wiki/HW-wallet-requirements.md

 ## Nonces and randomness

 Our signing protocols follow a ritual where the signer generates some _nonce(s)_, reveals its _image(s)_, gets a _challenge(s)_, and then should reveal the appropriate _preimage_.
-To guarantee (5) the signer must **never** answer to different _challenges_ for the same _nonce.
+To guarantee (5) the signer must **never** answer to different _challenges_ for the same _nonce_.
 This is absolutely vital!

 In a regular signature protocol the _nonce_ can always be generated in a deterministic way from the visible transcript and the sercret key, the _challenge_ is derived from the visible transcript, and the whole signing process is <u>atomic</u>.

 This approach, however, is not compatible with (4).
 In the case of the multisignature the signing process is not atomic.
 And ability to create multisignatures is essential in MW.

 Hence, in order to sustain the requirements the HW should use another source of (pseudo)randomness.
 Moreover, the random _nonce_ generated for the signing process should be kept inside the HW for indefinite time, because signing may take considerable time, during which HW wallet should be able to operate normally.
-In addition each _nonce_ should be erased once the _preimage_ based on it is revealed.
+In addition each _nonce_ should be **erased** once the _preimage_ based on it is revealed.

 # Proposed design

 HW wallet should support the basic EC cryptography primitives for the parameters specified by the `secp256k1` standard (the one that is used in bitcoin).
 Means - 256-bit wide keys, the same EC equation, finite field parameters, same `G`-generator.

 The HW wallet should have non-volatile memory, represented by memory _slots_.
-There should be the following _slots_.
+There should be the following _slots_:

 1. Master secret.
    * No direct access to the caller.